-The annual business meeting of the Radiological Society of North America was convened at RSNA 2014 at McCormick Place in Chicago.
+The annual business meeting of the Radiological Society of North America was convened at RSNA 2016 at McCormick Place in Chicago.
 Two sessions were held.
-The first was held on Sunday, November 30, at 10:15 am; the second session was held on Tuesday, December 2, at 10:00 am.
-N. Reed Dunnick, MD, president of the Society, presided throughout the sessions.
+The first was held on Sunday, November 27, at 10:15 am; the second session was held on Tuesday, November 29, at 10:00 am.
+Richard L. Baron, MD, president of the Society, presided throughout the sessions.
 Richard L. Ehman, MD, president-elect and secretary-treasurer, served as parliamentarian.

-Minutes of the business meeting held at RSNA 2013 (sessions on Sunday, November 29, andTuesday, December 1), which were published on RSNA.org, were approved.
+Minutes of the business meeting held at RSNA 2015 (sessions on Sunday, November 29, andTuesday, December 1), which were published on RSNA.org, were approved.

 The secretary-treasurer reported on registration figures for the meeting.
-As of Saturday, November 29, 2014, a total of 52,332 individuals pre-registered for the 100th Scientific Assembly and Annual Meeting.
-This total includes 26,581 professionals.
+As of Saturday, November 26, 2016, a total of 48,917 individuals pre-registered for the 102nd Scientific Assembly and Annual Meeting.
+This total includes 23,672 professionals.